shubhamghule/Xylophone-App/README.md

 # Xylophone 🎹

-## Goal
+## Goal:
--Diving into Dart programming concepts,
+- Diving into Dart programming concepts.
--Learning how to use open source Flutter packages.
+- Learning how to use open source Flutter packages.
--Tying Flutter packages and building repeated widgets.
+- Trying Flutter packages and building repeated widgets.

-## Final Product
+## Final Product:
--A music app that plays Xylophone sounds.
+- A music app that plays Xylophone sounds.
--For every Beethoven out there, this will let you unleash your musical talent where ever you are.
+- For every Beethoven out there, this will let you unleash your musical talent where ever you are.

-## Learning goals Achieved
+## Learning goals Achieved :
 - How to incorporate open source libraries of code into your project using Flutter Packages.
 - How to play sound on both iOS and Android.
 - How to generate repeated user interface Widgets.